Recording installed projects¶

 PEP 440 for the definition of normalization for

-each field respectively), and replace dash (-
+each field respectively), and replace dash (-) characters with

-) characters, so the .dist-info
+underscore (_) characters, so the .dist-info directory always has

-version
+version fields.

 Historically, tools have failed to replace dot characters or normalize case in

-directories should expect those fields to be
+Tools consuming .dist-info directories should expect those fields to be

 unnormalized, and treat them as equivalent to their normalized counterparts.

-New tools that write .dist-info
+New tools that write .dist-info directories MUST normalize both name

-fields using the rules described above, and existing tools are
+and version fields using the rules described above, and existing tools are

 encouraged to start normalizing those fields.